 ◆ BYŌBU 屏風 - Japanese multi-paneled folding screen

 The original function of Japanese folding screen "Byōbu" was to protect areas from the wind, or used to create smaller spaces within a room.
 They are also commonly displayed as a backdrop for flower vases or pottery and are essential accoutrements accompanying the tea ceremony and Ikebana (flower arranging).
 Byōbu screens add elegance to any room in your home.

 The visuals on Byōbu are often thematic, commonly portraying the four seasons or a larger landscape.
 Gold leaf is often incorporated into the background of the designs to enhance their vibrancy and statement as a symbol of wealth.

-These Byōbu screens are made in Kyoto from quality Japanese paper and fine foil, and the pictures are by screen printing (Siebdruck).
+These Byōbu screens are made of the quality Japanese paper and fine foil, and the pictures are by screen printing (Siebdruck).

 "The Summer battle of Osaka"